 Danielle Barefoot, Ph.D. student, Education Policy

-Danielle Barefoot is a Public Policy Ph.D. student working with Dr. Loren Henderson.
-Their research interests focus on student success in Higher Education.
-Before joining UMBC, Danielle received her M.Ed. in Counselor Education, Student Affairs, at Clemson University and has spent the last 6 years working with college students in a variety of different capacities.
+Danielle Barefoot is a second-year Public Policy Ph.D. student working with Dr. Loren Henderson and is in the Education Policy specialization.
+Their research interests focus on student access and success in Higher Education.
+Danielle earned a B.S. in Exercise Science from the University of South Carolina and received her M.Ed. in Counselor Education (Student Affairs), at Clemson University.
+Prior to coming to UMBC, she worked professionally with college students in a variety of different capacities.

 Hilary Budzinski Betley, Ph.D. student, Public Policy and Emergency Management